skillrepos/copilot-testing/labs.md

 ```
 ![new file and chat](./images/new-open-create-tables-and-new-chat.png?raw=true "new file and chat")

-5. Since we already have our desired file selected, we can just run the */tests* command in the chat interface.
+5. Since we already have our desired file selected, we can just run the */tests* command in the chat interface. (**Note:** There may be a long pause after it generates the first few suggested lines in the chat output.
+But after that pause, it should generate many more lines of suggested code.)

 ```
 /tests